Kalamoun: Assessment

 In 1973, the independent Timeform organisation gave Kalamoun a rating of 129, seven pounds inferior to their top-rated three-year-old Thatch.
-In their annual Racehorses of 1973 described him as "the best colt of his age in France at distances up to a mile and a quarter".
+Their annual Racehorses of 1973 described him as "the best colt of his age in France at distances up to a mile and a quarter".

 Stud record

 Before his last race, shares in Kalamoun were offered at a reported price of £25,000, giving him a theoretical value of £1 million.
 He was retired to the Aga Khan's Ballymany stud at the end of the 1973 season to begin his career as a breeding stallion.
 He was at stud for only five years and died on 7 February 1979.
 He had fertility problems towards the end of his life, siring only fifteen foals in his final season.
 His notable offspring included: